Skip to content

 Cutting pictures from a magazine has always been fun.
 I remember doing it in my teenage years.
 We had no internet back then so I saved my pocket money to buy a magazine.

-When I saw a new edition of National Geographic or a photography magazine was at the newspaper stand, it felt like a holiday.
+When I saw a new edition of National Geographic or a photography magazine at the newspaper stand, it felt like a holiday.
 It took me months to read them cover to cover and digest all the information and all the beauty of their pictures.

 Today, there are even more choices of magazines.
 I rarely buy any now, but someone is always willing to give me their old ones.
 I went to my hairdresser’s last month and he was about to throw away some old magazines.
 What a waste!
 So, I took them in and found them a purpose.